 Do you want to create a Japanese style garden?
 Japanese garden has a unique set of compositions, which makes us feel still and calm.
 What is it about them?
-Understanding the basics, its design principles and elements help you greatly to create your own meditational garden.
+Understanding the basics, its design principles and elements help you greatly to create your own Japanese garden.

 Origin and Brief History of Japanese Garden